davebland/the-mountain-logbook/README.md

 - Interactions with other users.
 - Link a log entry with another user in the system
 - Record waypoint coordinates and map these
+- Stats for each area on mountain area page plus prettier display

 ## Technologies
 - HTML5